 A critical analysis of selected texts and authors representative of the Medieval and Early Modern periods in the context of Iberian cultures.
 Particular emphasis on the relationship between cultural practices and the construction of national identities prior to 1700, as well as on the plurality of cultures that shaped what is now Spain.
 Specific sections may emphasize critical topics such as gender, ideology, literary form, nationalisms, race, and sexuality, among others.
 Instruction in Spanish unless otherwise noted.
 May be repeated in the same or separate terms to a maximum of 6 hours if topics vary.
 Prerequisite: SPAN 228 or consent of instructor.

-Critical analysis of selected texts and periods representative of Latin American literary and cultural production from 1800 to present, with special attention paid to broader literary and cultural contexts.
-Specific sections may emphasize critical topics such as gender, ideology, literary form, nationalisms, race, and sexuality, among others.
+A critical analysis of historical events, institutions, artistic production, symbols and values representative of Spanish (Iberian) cultures.
+Particular emphasis on the relationship between specific cultural practices and/or values and the construction of national identities prior to 1700.
 Instruction in Spanish unless otherwise noted.
 May be repeated in the same or separate terms to a maximum of 6 hours, if topics vary.
 Prerequisite: SPAN 228 or consent of instructor.

 Critical analysis of selected historical events, artistic production, debates, symbols and values representative of Spanish (Iberian) cultures in the modern and contemporary periods.
 Particular emphasis on the relationship between cultural practices and national identities, as well as on contextualized analysis of different types of cultural phenomena.
 Instruction in Spanish unless otherwise noted.
 May be repeated in the same or separate terms to a maximum of 6 hours, if topics vary.
 Prerequisite: SPAN 228 or consent of instructor.